AdobeDocs/experience-manager-core-components.en/help/using/authoring.md

 ## Pre-Configuring Core Components {#pre-configuring-core-components}

 Configuring Foundation Components was the job of a developer.
-However with Core Components, a template author can now configure a number of capabilities via the template editor or in design mode.
+However with Core Components, a template author can now configure a number of capabilities via the template editor.

 For example if an image component should not allow image upload from the file system, or if a text component should only allow certain paragraph formatting, these features can be enabled or disabled with a simple click.